-The relationship between hormones and fitness is complex and oft-ignored which may impact client motivation and performance.
+The relationship between hormones and fitness is complex and oft-ignored which may impact personal training client motivation and performance.
 Understanding it may help break through mysterious fitness roadblocks your clients are facing, especially women.

 It would be nice if everyone could wake up every day feeling energetic, motivated, and ready to conquer the world.
 Or feeling like progress was made after every 5 AM fitness session.
 Unfortunately, our bodies function on their own terms that may not align with our best intentions and efforts to succeed.
 There are factors that periodically keep us in check to let us know when to push and when to pull back.